 - surgical removal of the hemangioma

-- tying off of the main artery supplying blood to the hemangiomas
+- tying off the main artery that supplies blood to the hemangiomas

 More often than not, a hemangioma is more of a cosmetic concern than a medical one, but you should talk to a doctor if you have any concerns or want to discuss removal.